NERC-CEH/digital-objects-ontology/CEH-DCAT-AP/CEH-DCAT-AP.md

 #### Usage column

 Contains usage notes for the property, which should be taken as supplementary to the definition and usage notes given in the source specification.
 If contradictory, use those given here.
+"See also" comments indicate predicates with similar semantics that should be checked to ensure correct choice is made.

 #### Reuse column